jacktbrady/Flag-Guessing-Game/README.md

-# AI-Flag-Guessing-Game
+# Flag-Guessing-Game
-I used AI to create this game to guess the flags of the world.
+Guess the flags of the world.